E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ![Interface Status](./images/01-interface-status.png)

-The output confirmed that the required router interfaces were operational and using the correct IP addresses.
+The output confirmed that the required interfaces were up and using the correct IP addresses.

 ---

-### R0 Normal Routing Table
+### R0 Routing Table

-The routing table was checked on R0 while all links were operational.
+The routing table was checked on R0 while all links were working.

 ```cisco
 show ip route